Greyhound Abbreviations

 Greyhound Abbreviations List

-Ante-post – a wager made on the result of a future occurrence.
+Ante-post – A wager made on the result of a future occurrence (bets placed before the final declarations).

 BAGS – Bookmakers Afternoon Greyhound Service.